 Much is written about broader providence and Israel’s role as a light to the Gentile nations within the Psalms and Wisdom literature.
 However, at this point I should acknowledge the limitations, indeed the positive dangers of “proof-texting” to highlight particular passages that appear to support a particular emphasis or personal standpoint.

-Such a strategy is in marked contrast to the hyper-allegorical approach especially to the Old Testament practiced by the supremely influential Augustine (Hippo), whose particular understanding of Paul acted as the prism through which he believed the remainder of Scripture must be wrested.
-That might not be so much of a problem if he had understood the great apostle aright in the first place, which as a result of what I have been shown I am convinced with all my mind, heart and soul that the Roman-African bishop was profoundly in error in his interpretation of Paul’s teaching on Israel’s relationship to the Law, the economy of grace, the precise problem with human nature and effectual free will.
+Such a strategy is in marked contrast to the hyper-allegorical approach especially to the Old Testament practiced by the supremely influential Augustine (Hippo).
+His particular understanding of Paul acted as the prism through which he believed the remainder of Scripture must be wrested.
+That might not be so much of a problem if he had understood the great apostle aright in the first place.
+As a result of what I have been shown I am convinced with all my mind, heart and soul that the Roman-African bishop was profoundly in error.
+That especially applies to his interpretation of Paul’s teaching on Israel’s relationship to the Law, the economy of grace, the precise problem with human nature and effectual free will.

 These matters are re-affirmed in my own mind the more I read through Scripture, not least the genre we have reached in these posts being the so-called Wisdom literature.
 Solomon for example, assumed to be the author, wrote of those who effectively go in the way of Cain by “LEAVING the paths of uprightness to walk in the way of darkness” (Prov2:13 Masoretic) as opposed to those who CONTINUE to “walk in the way of good men and who keep the paths of the righteous” (v20); also that the day shall come when “the upright shall dwell on the earth and those who are perfected will remain (or have pre-eminence) in it whereas the wicked shall be cut off from the earth and the treacherous ones rooted out of it” (vv21,22).

-**The latter (The Little Book of Providence) being a summarized, de-personalized version of the former (Fellowship of the Secret) – free PDF HERE
+**The latter (The Little Book of Providence) being a summarized, de-personalized version of the former (Fellowship of the Secret).
+A free PDF is HERE

 Author’s Facebook page HERE